 Chilled or thawed turkeys need to roast approximately 1 hour for every 3-4 pounds.

-The turkeys we have available for sale right now are chilled, not frozen, and range from 10-20 lbs each.
-The 10 pound turkeys will need approximately 2 1/2 - 3 hours in the oven, and the 20 pound birds will take closer to 5 - 7 hours.
+A 10 pound turkey will need approximately 2 1/2 - 3 hours in the oven, and a 20 pound bird will take closer to 5 - 7 hours.

 The time needed can vary based on your actual oven temperature and other variables, so we recommend using a meat thermometer to double check for doneness.
 The turkey should be 165 degrees F throughout.

 After removing the turkey from the oven, let it "rest" for 10-15 minutes to redistribute juices.
 (The larger the turkey, the longer it should rest!)